- Financial Grant

 d.
 Affidavit of Exemption from Filing Income Tax Return

-Brief description of yourself - your strengths and weaknesses, reason for
+a.
+Brief description of yourself – your strengths and weaknesses, reason for choosing your course,

 b.
 Reason/s for applying for financial assistance

 c.
 How can you be of service to SSC and society, especially after College?

 d.
 How can you support the Scholarships and Grants Program of SSC now and in the future?